Press Acclaim

 “Marcia

 Henry must love chamber music.
-She never sounded better than she did
+She never sounded better than she did March

-March 4 at the first-ever concert of her brand new group, the Concordia String
+4 at the first-ever concert of her brand new group, the Concordia String

 Trio.
 Violinist Henry, violist Leslie Perna and

-cellist Darry Dolezal set a
+cellist Darry Dolezal set a new standard of

-in this very demanding branch of classical music.
+demanding branch of classical music.
 Along with trios by Schubert

 and Beethoven, they played the world premiere of a new trio written